 Whether you're visiting Bangkok for the first time or you've been lucky enough to have visited this magnificent city before, you'll discover a number of must-see attractions and activities to do when you're exploring Bangkok on an Asia cruise with Norwegian.
-The 12-Day Southeast Asia Cruise from Singapore excursion offers an overnight stay in this most alluring of world cities.
+The 13-Day Asia Cruise from Hong Kong itinerary offers an overnight stay in this most alluring of world cities.
 You can maximize your time in port by exploring on your own terms.
 Visit a temple, tour a market, or make your way down a river.
 The choice is entirely up to you.

 If you go to see only one attraction in Bangkok, make sure it's the Grand Palace.
 And by grand, we mean 2.3 million square feet grand.
 Home to the kings of Siam since 1782, this regal palace set along the Chao Phraya River is also home to the Temple of the Emerald Buddha, also known as Wat Phra Kaew.